frconor-ebook/meditations/_posts/2025-05-14-blessed-guadalupe-ortiz-de-landazuri.md

 Peter was chosen with all of his humanity.
 When we read the biography of Guadalupe, we can see she had a very special humanity.
 She had talents, and like everybody else, she had some defects.
 But she worked on those talents and she worked on those defects.

-She responded completely with: "Here I am, because you have called me."
+She responded completely with: "Here I am, because you have called me" (1 Sam.
+3:4, 8).

 The holier we become, the more transparent the face of Christ becomes in us.
 We have to try and engrave in our hearts that we are called to holiness.